Ocean: Tides

 During each tidal cycle, at any given place the tidal waters rise to maximum height, high tide, before ebbing away again to the minimum level, low tide.
 As the water recedes, it gradually reveals the foreshore, also known as the intertidal zone.
 The difference in height between the high tide and low tide is known as the tidal range or tidal amplitude.
 When the sun and moon are aligned (full moon or new moon), the combined effect results in the higher "spring tides", while the sun and moon misaligning (half moons) result in lesser tidal ranges.

 In the open ocean tidal ranges are less than 1 meter, but in coastal areas these tidal ranges increase to more than 10 meters in some areas.
 Some of the largest tidal ranges in the world occur in the Bay of Fundy and Ungava Bay in Canada, reaching up to 16 meters.
 Other locations with record high tidal ranges include the Bristol Channel between England and Wales, Cook Inlet in Alaska, and the Río Gallegos in Argentina.

 Tides are not to be confused with storm surges, which can occur when high winds pile water up against the coast in a shallow area and this, coupled with a low pressure system, can raise the surface of the ocean dramatically above a typical high tide.

 Depth

 The average depth of the oceans is about 4 km.
 More precisely the average depth is 3688 m.
 Nearly half of the world's marine waters are over 3000 m deep.
 "Deep ocean," which is anything below 200 meters (660 ft), covers about 66% of Earth's surface.
 This figure does not include seas not connected to the World Ocean, such as the Caspian Sea.

 The deepest region of the ocean is at the Mariana Trench, located in the Pacific Ocean near the Northern Mariana Islands.
-The maximum depth has been estimated to be 10971 m.
+The maximum depth has been estimated to be around 10935 m.
 The British naval vessel Challenger II surveyed the trench in 1951 and named the deepest part of the trench the "Challenger Deep".
-In 1960, the Trieste successfully reached the bottom of the trench, manned by a crew of two men.
+In 1960, the Trieste successfully reached the bottom of the trench, carrying a crew of two.